esope/robustness_coq/README.md

 # To build the files and generate the documentation:

 Just type `make` and wait.
-The documentation is placed in the `html/` subdirectory.
+The documentation is placed in the `html/` sub-directory.

 The command `make check` runs `coqchk` on the development.